 Study the TV Format

 If you haven't already, the first thing you need to do is to make sure you understand the structure of TV comedy.
 Whether it’s a sit-com (e.g., “Two and a Half Men”, “My Name is Earl”) or a drama day (e.g., “Sex in the City”, “Ugly Betty”), half hour or hour, you need to get clear on how the show is broken down.
-Is it a 2 or 3 act structure?
+Is it a two- or three-act structure?
 Does it have a clear A story?
 B story?
 Runner?

 If you don’t know what I’m referring to here, you may want to start by reading a few books on script and story structure.
 This will help you to understand the basics of scriptwriting.
 You should also start to learn about how a television show is produced.